tkubica12/azure-hub-and-spoke-blueprint/README.md

 ![](images/25.png)

 Note resource is locked so nobody including Owner of subscription can modify resources in this resource group except for blueprintRobot.
 Later on we will remove blueprintRobot as subscription Owner so even this account cannot do any modifications.
+Later we will use PowerShell to assign Blueprint which allows for adding more identities to exceptions of Deny Assignment (lock) so we can let networking team modify settings after Blueprint assignment without need to unassign it.

 ![](images/26.png)